SmartBear/react-gherkin-editor/CONTRIBUTE.md

 ### NPM release
 - Build the release using `yarn build`
 - Publish using `yarn publish`
+- When prompted for a new version, you can ignore it (just validate)

 You can cleanup the created files using `yarn clean`.

 ### GitHub release
 - Update the release branch: `git checkout release` then `git merge master`
 - Build the release using `yarn build`
-- Commit the changes with the message "Release 1.0.1"
+- Commit and push the changes with the message "Release 1.0.1"
 - From the react-gherkin-editor repository in GitHub, go to releases and click "Draft new release"
   - Tag: v1.0.1
   - Target branch: release